Aersaud/YOLOL/Dev/Waypoint System/README.md

 <sup>*IPS has the option for a 3rd Text Panel.
 Please refer to the README in the IPS folder on this repository.*</sup>

+## Installation Instructions

 There are 2 ways to install the Waypoint System.
-The Preferred Method will be a lot easier for newer people however instructions are available below if you need to install manually.
+The Preferred Method is easier in general, however instructions are available below if you need to install manually.

-## Installation Instructions

 ## Blueprint Install Instruction [Preferred Method]